 - Checking on the daily trend and adding keywords to your listings that fit the description

 - Responding to offers, comments, and questions

-PosherVA has saved me an INSANE amount of time because I have scheduled times throughout the day where it will share all the available items in my closet.
-Another feature of PosherVA that has boosted my sales is its ability to automatically send offers to likers.
+PosherVA has saved me an insane amount of time compared to when I would manually share my listings and send offers to likers.
+With this browser extension, I have scheduled times throughout the day where it will share all the available items in my closet.
+Additionally, PosherVA will automatically send offers to likers.

 My last and most important piece of advice for dealing with slow sales, or even nonexistent sales, is wait it out and stay consistent.
-Keep putting the work in.
-Run your own race and improve your craft each day!
+Keep putting in the work.
+Run your own race and improve your craft each day.